The role of ideology in translation from Arabic

 Developments in translation studies have increasingly given prominence to the non-linguistic factors pertinent to the translation process.
 Indeed, since the inception of functionalist approaches in the 1970s and the subsequent ‘cultural turn’ (c.f.
 Mary Snell-Hornby in Bassnett and Lefevere (eds), 1990), theorists such as Venuti, Spivak, Baker, Lefevere and Niranjana have considered translation through the discourses of post-colonialism, post-modernism and post-structuralism, not to mention feminism and literary and cultural studies.
 Such academic undertakings have seen translation framed in terms of power, hegemony, dominance and resistance.

-This essay will present a tentative analysis of ideology in the major English translation of the Arabic text A Thousand and One Nights (also known as The Arabian Nights).
+This essay will present an analysis of ideology in the major English translation of the Arabic text A Thousand and One Nights (also known as The Arabian Nights).
 This text, first brought to a European audience in a 1701 French translation (Rastegar, 2005: 272), has a long and fascinating history in translation and literary studies.
 As for ideology, it is the phenomenon of Orientalism that will concern us here.
 With reference to translation theory, this essay will explore how ideology can permeate translation, and will briefly consider strategies suggested by theorists where the issue of ideology is especially pertinent.
 I adopt the definition of ideology as used by Ian Mason; “[Ideology…] not in the common sense of a political doctrine but rather as the set of beliefs and values which inform an individual’s or institution’s view of the world and assist their interpretation of events, faces, etc.” (Mason in De Beaugrande, Shunnaq, Heliel (eds), 1994: 25).

 Firstly, one must acknowledge that translation, far from being a mere linguistic transfer, is never a neutral process (Assad in Dingwaney and Maier (eds), 1995: 326), operating as it invariably does under socio-historical contexts that inform its undertaking (Jacquemond in Ventui (ed), 1992: 139).
 Faiq contends that ‘[l]iterary translations and cultural exchange are tightly linked to power relations and to hierarchic divisions between hegemonic and dominated societies’ (Faiq in Faiq (ed.), 2004: 14).
 Lefevere claims that translation is determined firstly by ideology, then poetics, and only then by language (Bassnett and Lefevere 1998: 41-56.
 C.f. also Hermans in Munday (ed.), 2009: 95).